yifeng2019uwb/healthcare-ai-microservices/docs/authentication-design.md

 - **JWT Token**: Secure token issued by external provider containing user information
 - **External Auth Provider**: Third-party service handling user login/registration (Supabase Auth, Auth0, etc.)

-## 👥 **User Stories**
+## 👥 **User Case**

 #### **User Case 1: JWT Token Validation**
 When a user makes a request to any service, the Auth Service validates their JWT token to ensure they are authenticated and authorized to access the requested resource.
 This happens transparently for every API call.

+**Note**: No registration logic - Gateway handles registration orchestration with Supabase Auth

 #### **User Case 2: Role-Based Access Control**
-The Auth Service extracts user roles from JWT tokens and provides role information to business services, enabling them to enforce appropriate access controls based on user permissions (Patient, Provider, Admin).
+The Auth Service extracts user roles from JWT tokens and provides role information to business services, enabling them to enforce appropriate access controls based on user permissions (Patient, Provider).

 #### **User Case 3: User Context Provision**
 Business services receive validated user context from the Auth Service, including user ID, username, role, and permissions, allowing them to make authorization decisions and provide personalized responses.